 ALSO READThree held with 6 kg charas worth Rs 60 lakhs Indian authorities assure cooperation to Australian team on prevention of human trafficking, narcotics smuggling 'Visa-based data' needed on foreigners visiting India: Ahir Amphetamine 'lab' busted, drug worth Rs 2.5 cr seized Jamia registrar awarded President's Medal

+He had also claimed that the notification did not comply with the conditions set out in the NDPS Act.
 As per the NDPS Act, the central government is empowered to add to the list of regulated psychotropic substances.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)